“Which office do I go to get my reputation back?”

 It was a damning question, put to the media in 1987 by Raymond Donovan, the former Secretary of Labor who was indicted on corruption charges for his work with a construction company accused of having mob ties.
 The media had a field day with Donovan.
 After all, it wasn’t every day you could paint a Reagan cabinet member as a mafia stooge.

 Trouble was, the charges against Donovan didn’t hold up.
-Donovan’s attorneys never even put up a defense.
+Not only that, Donovan’s attorneys actually never put up a defense.
 They rested their case without calling a single witness, saying the prosecution failed to prove Donovan did anything wrong.
 The jury agreed, and Donovan walked out a free man.

 Donovan was free, but tainted.
 Hence his now-famous comment.

-We spend a lifetime building our reputation and, while we think they’re made of brick and mortar, reputations are more like a house of sticks, vulnerable to a huffing, puffing breath of wind.
+We spend a lifetime building a reputation, and though we think they’re made of brick and mortar, reputations are more like a house of sticks, vulnerable to a huffing, puffing breath of wind.
 We can be defamed easily, finding ourselves on the defensive in the most improbable moments.
 We can make one bad decision and be judged by it for the rest of our lives.
-We can (rightly) be called out for awful chronic behavior that was ignored in the past.
-Sometimes, we can actually do everything right, but one unfounded accusation can define us.
+We can actually do everything right, but one unfounded accusation can define us.

 Preventing a crippling blow to your reputation takes a tactical crisis plan, which needs to be catered to the specific situation.
 But all such plans have some factors in common: You have to be aggressive.
 You have to be dogged.
-And, if you’re in the wrong, you have to show contrition and commitment to learn from your mistakes.
+You can never let an untrue or unfair word stand unchallenged.

-The earlier you start, the better.
+And the earlier they start, the better.
 My favorite example is Taco Bell’s approach to charges it didn’t actually use beef in its beef taco.
-In 2011, a woman sued the chain, claiming unfair business and advertising practices.
-Rather than settle, the company fought back.
+The chain was sued in 2011 by a woman who claimed unfair business and advertising practices.
+Rather than settle, it fought back.
 Taco Bell bought full-page ads in USA Today, The Wall Street Journal, The New York Times and other newspapers with the message: “Thank You for Suing Us.
 Here’s the Truth About Our Seasoned Beef.”

 The ads noted that Taco Bell’s filling was a full 88% beef, and the company even offered its recipe to prove it.
 The ads also ended with a challenge to its detractors: “We stand by the quality of our seasoned beef 100% and we are proud to serve it in all our restaurants.
 We take any claims to the contrary very seriously and plan to take legal action against those who have made false claims against our seasoned beef.”